ednunezg/shazam-clone/README.md

 Shazam clone
 =================

-A shazam clone needs is made up of two programs:
+A shazam clone is made up of two programs:

 **footprint-songs**: This program takes a folder directory containing several WAV files as an input, and stores a serialized database that can be used for later identifying any piece of audio using a FFT + frequency hashing technique.